davidmyers6643/annotations-exercise/README.md

 IntelliJ compiles and executes our code from the terminal without our direct intervention.
 For this exercise we will not use it, because it would *hide* the warnings that we want to fix.
-For this exercise we will use the *terminal* instead.
+For this exercise we will use the *terminal* instead..

 ### Compilation